BA (Hons) Professional Practice top-up degree (September 2019 entry)

 This module will enable you to engage in extended independent study focusing on a key issue that you wish to research in depth.
 The module utilises a number of related skills, developed through your degree.
 You will be required to engage in systematic, professional inquiry in a rigorous and self-critical manner, which will provide you with opportunities for personal, institutional and professional development.

 This module supports you in developing the skills you will need to analyse and reflect upon the concepts and principles of a specific aspect of professional work within your work context.
 There are three possible pathways that can be undertaken through the specialist module which will affect your degree descriptor.
 Each optional pathway is further broken down into modular choices depending on your field of interest.

-This programme provides the perfect platform from which to progress into postgraduate training programmes, such as Initial Teacher Training (ITT), leading to Qualified Teacher Status (QTS) or, alternatively, Masters qualifications.Accordion content
+This programme provides the perfect platform from which to progress on to postgraduate training programmes, such as Initial Teacher Training (ITT), leading to Qualified Teacher Status (QTS) or masters level study.